ShaniaKC/Use-Fetch-Hook/README.md

 ## How to add this hook to your project
 - copy the code in the hook.js file
-- create a file in your application named useFetch (You can also add the code to your custom hooks file)
+- create a file in your application named useFetch.js (You can also add the code to your custom hooks file)

 ## Example use case :
-    ``

     const NewPatientForm = () => {

     const { post, controller } = useFetch( `<your url here>` );